sea-kg/ctf01d/README.md

 ```

-Search predefined team in teams-store (in first will be downloads control files from different sources):
+Search for a predefined team in the teams-store (will download control files from different sources first):
 ```
 root@df281aedde7d:~# ctf01d teams search neos
 Found teams:
 team id='neosfun'; name: 'NeosFun'
 ```

-In future...
-I suppose will implement command like `ctf01d teams install neosfun` for easy way configuration team-list
+In the future...
+I suppose that I will implement a command (something like `ctf01d teams install neosfun`) to simplify the configuration of the team-list

 TODO

-### comeback to `terminal0`
+### Go back to `terminal0`

-We need restart docker-compose for rereading configuration.
+We need to restart docker-compose to re-read configuration.

-So now `Ctrl+C` for stop docker-compose.
+So now press `Ctrl+C` to stop docker-compose.

-And again start:
+And then start it again:
 ```
 $ docker-compose up
 ```